-I. Choice and Opportunity Cost (Slide 3)
+I. Choice and Opportunity Cost

-- A. Opportunity Cost: The value of the best alternative that is forgone.
-Because of scarcity, whenever people make a choice, another opportunity is forgone. - CaseStudy): The Opportunity Cost of College (Slide 4) - B. Opportunity Cost Is Subjective (Slide 5): Only the individual making the choice can identify the most attractive alternative.
-Calculating opportunity cost requires time, information, and the assumption that people rationally choose the most valued alternative. - C. Sunk Cost and Choice (Slide 6) - Sunk cost: A cost that has already been incurred and cannot be recovered. - Economic decision makers should ignore sunk costs and consider only those costs that are affected by the choice.
+A. Opportunity Cost: The value of the best alternative forgone when an item or activity is chosen.
+Because of scarcity, whenever people make a choice, another opportunity is forgone.

+Case Study: The Opportunity Cost of College

+- B. Opportunity Cost Is Subjective: Only the individual making the choice can identify the most attractive alternative. - 1.
+Calculating opportunity cost requires time and information: learning about alternatives is costly and time consuming; some choices are based on limited or even wrong information. - 2.
+Time is the ultimate constraint: even the richest person in the world suffers from scarcity of time; each activity involves an opportunity cost. - 3.
+Opportunity cost varies with circumstances: opportunity cost depends on your alternatives.

+C. Sunk Cost and Choice

+- Sunk cost: A cost that has already been incurred and cannot be recovered; is irrelevant for future and present economic decisions. - Economic decision makers should ignore sunk costs and consider only those costs that are affected by the choice.